TheProNoob678/Project-Echo/README.md

 # Project-Echo
-a fun game made in html and javascript
+essentially, it's (going to be) a sci-fi game made in html and javascript that puts you in the seat as someone stuck on their own little satellite, but of course, you aren't alone.